Oszust-Industries/Achievement-Notifications-Library/README.md

 <br /> This library uses [Windows 10 Toast](https://pypi.org/project/win10toast/) package to display notifications on your system.

-This game writes and reads files onto your computer for game saves.
+This library reads and writes files onto your computer for game saves.

 ## Library Infomation: